robinovitch61/nvim-markdown/CONTRIBUTING.md

 If you wish to have a behavior that differs from that style guide, add an option to turn it on or off, and leave it off by default.

-## Tests

-All new features must have unit tests.

 ## Issues

 Issues are tracked within GitHub.